Agile Retrospective Meetings – Why It is Necessary and Some Fun Ways to Conduct It

 • Stop items would be something that the team no longer wants to do e.g. stop checking in code without code review.

-• Continue items will be something team wants to continue doing in future e.g. Continue having daily stand-ups.
+• Continue items will be something the team wants to continue doing in the future e.g. Continue having daily stand-ups.

-The meeting facilitator can set a minimum and maximum limit of a number of items a team member can propose.
-E.g. Every team member needs to provide 1 item each for Start, Stop, and Continue list and can provide a maximum of 3 items per type.
+The meeting facilitator can set a minimum and maximum limit of the number of items a team member can propose.
+E.g. Each team member needs to provide 1 item each for the Start, Stop, and Continue list and can provide a maximum of 3 items per type.

 Additionally, once the complete list is compiled, team members can be asked to vote to narrow down the most important items.